 As a rule, students should find a place for practical training and apply for it themselves so as to get a sense of how the application process works in the labour market after graduation.
 Practical training can take place in a company, government agency, local authority, or an association.
 The places for doing practical training offered to the university are posted in the Career Services’ website, Aarresaari, which includes advertisements for regular jobs, internships and thesis work.
 The university’s units may also have practical training positions that students can apply for.

 The work tasks must correspond with the objectives for the practical training stated in the curriculum.
 The place of practical training must be approved by the participating student’s contact person for practical training or person in charge of practical training at the unit.
 The details of the practical training should be agreed with the employer and an employment contract concluded before the practical training starts.

 Applications for financial support for practical training must be submitted in accordance with the instructions applicable to your academic subject.
 Students are urged to find out the application practices and criteria concerning financial support that apply to their academic subject.

-At the university level, advice and information on practical training is provided by Outi Suorsa Coordinator at Career Services (outi.suorsa(at)uef.fi).
+At the university level, information on practical training is provided by Outi Suorsa Coordinator at Career Services (outi.suorsa(at)uef.fi).
 When you need more information about practical training, you should first contact the person in charge of practical training for your academic subject, who knows the practices for granting financial support for practical training and approving the place of practical training the best.
 If you have questions concerning practical training abroad, you can turn to International Student Services.